 - One-on-one individualized assistance

 - Assessments to identify unmet needs

-- Workforce assistance: Job searches, job referrals, career assessments, identification of growth occupations in the local labor market, job skills training and job placement
+- Texas Workforce Commission: Job searches, job referrals, career assessments, identification of growth occupations in the local labor market, job skills training and job placement

 - Preparation for Adult Living (PAL): Helps youth from foster care develop the necessary skills and access resources to live independently after leaving the foster care system

-- University of Texas at San Antonio Housing and Education Assistance
+- The University of Texas at San Antonio Housing and Education Assistance

 - Education and Training Voucher (ETV) Scholarship Program: Helps youth from the foster care system pay for higher education and vocational training